There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

 Also, be aware that when dry ice melts, it turns into carbon dioxide rather than water.
 It should therefore be kept well away from humans and pets.

-Finally, as the dry ice melts and releases carbon dioxide, the pressure inside the cooler increases.
+Finally, as the dry ice melts and releases the gas, the pressure in the cooler increases.
 If you’re using a considerable amount of dry ice then you will need to open the lid once every while to ensure that it doesn’t burst open.
+Generally, 10 pounds of dry ice lasts 24 hours.

 If you’re looking to take perishable food with you then packing a cooler is a must.